Can you make stock for free from takeaway leftovers?

 That’s it.
 I don’t:

 • Add yet more hours to get something done.
-The hard part is done my the cooker when I am at work,
+The hard part is done by the cooker when I am at work,

-• use expensive ingredients, it’s basically free using ingredients you normally to throw out.
+• Use expensive ingredients; it’s basically free using ingredients you normally throw out.

-• Have to plan my day around it, The only critical time is afterwards so I must pick a day where I will have half an hour or so to empty the pot into the containers, label and cool them.
-That just means an evening I’m around and there is something good on tv or the radio 🙂
+• I have to plan my day around it.
+The only critical time is afterwards, so I must pick a day when I will have half an hour or so to empty the pot into the containers and label and cool them.
+That just means an evening I’m around and there is something good on TV or the radio 🙂

-My stock is not meant to be professional, it is cloudy and I’ll work on that, sometimes there is a little too much fat in it.
-I can work on that too but the amount of effort I put in is really tiny and now I have stores of fresh home made stock I can use for anything I want.
+My stock is not meant to be professional.
+It is cloudy, and I’ll work on that.
+Sometimes, there is a little too much fat in it.
+I can work on that, too, but the amount of effort I put in is really tiny.
+Now, I have stores of fresh, homemade stock I can use for anything I want.

 It doesn’t just help me, my wife who does not particularly like cooking now makes soups regularly because she loves the freshness of the stock and it’s right there for her.